nhn/tui.grid/README.md

 ### Via Package Manager

-TOAST UI products are registered in two package managers, [npm](https://www.npmjs.com/) and [bower](https://bower.io/).
+TOAST UI products are registered in two package managers, [npm](https://www.npmjs.com/).
-You can conveniently install it using the commands provided by each package manager.
+You can conveniently install it using the commands provided by the package manager.
 When using npm, be sure to use it in the environment [Node.js](https://nodejs.org/ko/) is installed.

 #### npm